salesforce-python-client/pyforce/README.md

     res = svc.create(contacts)

 Send a new email, optionally using templates, including attachments and creating activities for associated objects:

     simple_email = {
         'subject': 'Test of Salesforce sendEmail()',
-        'plainTextBody': "This is a simple test message.", 'toAddresses': str(loginResult.userInfo.userEmail),   # Send email to logged-in user.
+        'plainTextBody': 'This is a simple test message.', 'toAddresses': 'johndoe@example.com,
     }
     res = svc.sendEmail( [simple_email] )
     res